noamross/jekyll-site/_posts/2014-11-07-usergroups.md

 The D-RUG model is fairly easy to replicate.
 Daniel Hocking at the University of New Hampshire has [created a similar group].
-Anyone with the skill level of SWC workshop helpers can probably run a users' group, though it does require a certain amount of time and skill at recruiting on-campus.
+Anyone with the skill level of a typical SWC workshop helper can probably run a users' group, though it does require a certain amount of time and skill at recruiting on-campus.

+I'd like to hear from others who have similar or alternative models.
+How can these groups connect with SWC to build an ongoing community of learners?

   [UC Davis R User's Group]: http://www.noamross.net/davis-r-users-group.html
   [Bill's suggestion]: http://forum.mozillascience.org/t/new-member-introductions/30/22